V1929/Salary-Dashboard/README.md

 As above, referencing the code below, to highligh the role selected, I utilized the same query.
-Changing the absolute reference of, in this build, cell D2 from not equal, (<>), to equal ( = ), highlights the selected role.
+Changing the absolute reference of cell D2 from not equal, (<>), to equal ( = ), highlights the selected role.

 ![Alt text](media/Highlight_2.png)